 So, what does that mean for you?
 Here’s a rundown on what the votes mean in each state.
 Keep in mind these laws need to be implemented, so just because it passed doesn’t mean you can light up now.
 You’ll need to wait to see what dates each state releases for implementation in your area (think early 2019):

 Just like tobacco, leaseholders and business owners can decide if they’ll allow marijuana smoking in the business or property.
-So, just because it’s legal doesn’t mean you can light up in your apartment or at the bar around the corner.
+So, just because it’s legal doesn’t mean you can light up in your apartment or at the bar.
 Smoking in public, like on the street in front of that bar, will be illegal.
 Local municipalities can also choose whether or not to allow marijuana dispensaries or to set a number on the number of dispensaries that will be allowed in a particular area.

 Marijuana sales in the state will be subject to a 10 percent excise tax.